go-msvc/ms/README.md

-# ms
+# Micro-service Framework #

-Micro-service framework library
+Details to be added...